-The only parts of the day when the median coefficients for EOF 2 (Figure 8B) differ much from zero in the Utah/Salt Lake Valleys are those between about 1100 and 1700 LST, when they tend to be positive, and between 1800 and 2200, when they are negative.
-This is different from the other area, where the non-zero periods corresponded more closely to morning and evening transitions.
-The second EOF in the Utah/Salt Lake Valleys predominantly reflects the lake/land breeze in the north.
+The only parts of the day for which the median coefficients for EOF 2 (Fig. 8b) differ much from zero in the Utah-Salt Lake Valleys are those between about 1100 and 1700 LST, during which they tend to be positive, and between 1800 and 2200, during which they are negative.
+This behavior is different from that of the other area, in which the nonzero periods corresponded more closely to morning and evening transitions.
+The second EOF in the Utah-Salt Lake Valleys predominantly reflects the lake/land breeze in the north.
 It appears that the north-northeasterly flow through the pass occurs with the onset of the lake breeze in the late morning, and they both reverse shortly after sunset.

-Comparing Figures 7 and 8 shows that the coefficients for the two EOFs become of opposite sign between 0800 and 0900 LST in the Tooele Valley (Figure 7).
-This marks the onset of the lake breeze.
-In the Salt Lake valley, the transition occurs about three hours later.
+A comparison of Figs. 7 and 8 shows that the coefficients for the two EOFs become of opposite sign between 0800 and 0900 LST in the Tooele Valley (Fig. 7).
+This switch marks the onset of the lake breeze.
+In the Salt Lake Valley, the transition occurs about 3 h later.
 A smaller lag is evident in the onset of the land breeze.
-In the western valley system, the two EOFs become of opposite sign at about 2000 to 2100 LST.
-In the other system, that occurs about an hour later.
+In the western valley system, the two EOFs become of opposite sign at about 2000-2100 LST.
+In the other system, that occurs about 1 h later.

-It is not easy to visualize how the wind fields would look from just looking at the averages, the EOFs and the coefficients, but Figure 9 may help.
-It shows wind field estimates constructed from the median coefficients (Figures 7 and 8) for various hours of the day, using the mean plus first one or two EOF terms of Equation 1.
-The Tooele/Rush Valley averages and EOFs (Figures 2 and 3) were used for the winds on the west side of the figures, and the Utah/Salt Lake Valley averages and EOFs (Figures 2 and 4) for the others.
-The winds derived from just the average and first EOF are shown by gray arrows; those from the average and first two EOFs by arrows outlined with black lines.
-The two sets of arrows are often very much alike, because the second EOFs usually contribute little (i. e., they have near zero coefficients), except during transitions between day and night conditions.
+It is not easy to visualize how the wind fields would look from just looking at the averages, the EOFs, and the coefficients, but Fig. 9 may help.
+It shows wind field estimates constructed from the median coefficients (Figs. 7 and 8) for various hours of the day, using the mean plus the first one or two EOF terms of Eq.
+(1).
+The Tooele-Rush Valley averages and EOFs (Figs. 2 and 3) were used for the winds on the west side of the figures, and the Utah-Salt Lake Valley averages and EOFs (Figs. 2 and 4) were used for the others.
+The winds derived from just the average and first EOF are shown by gray arrows; those from the average and first two EOFs are shown by arrows outlined with black lines.
+The two sets of arrows are often very much alike, because the second EOFs usually contribute little (i.e., they have near-zero coefficients), except during transitions between day and night conditions.
 The first EOF is the major descriptor of the diurnal flow cycle.
-Because we have used median values for the coefficients, the wind fields shown in Figure 9 can be considered as a picture of the wind patterns on a "typical," albeit nonexistent, day.
+Because we have used median values for the coefficients, the wind fields shown in Fig. 9 can be considered as a picture of the wind patterns on a "typical," albeit nonexistent, day.

-In the Tooele/Rush valleys there is a well defined downslope flow during the night hours which persists well after sunrise in the Rush Valley.
-However, as noted above, the lake breeze begins much earlier than in the Utah/Salt Lake Valleys, and grows in strength as it is augmented by the heated upslope flow later in the day.
-Similar flows are seen in the Utah/Salt Lake valleys, but the lake breeze begins later.
-Through the afternoon and early evening, the combined lake breeze and up-valley flows are evident with flows penetrating from the Utah Valley through the pass that separates it from the Rush Valley.
-Finally, both flows reverse during the evening.
+In the Tooele-Rush Valleys there is a well-defined downslope flow during the night hours, which persists well after sunrise in the Rush Valley.
+However, as noted above, the lake breeze begins much earlier than in the Utah-Salt Lake Valleys and grows in strength as it is augmented by the heated upslope flow later in the day.
+Similar flows are seen in the Utah-Salt Lake Valleys, but the lake breeze begins later.
+Through the afternoon and early evening, the combined lake breeze and upvalley flows are evident, with flows penetrating from the Utah Valley through the pass that separates it from the Rush Valley.
+Both flows reverse during the evening.